ricarellano/functions-training/README.md

 Ricardo Arellano

-I had problems with the exercises 9 and 10, I didn't realize that I can use more than one loop.
+I had problems with the exercises 9 and 10, I didn't realize that I can use more than one loop..